metal3-io/ironic-image/docs/releasing.md

   [Metal3 release process](https://github.com/metal3-io/metal3-docs/blob/main/processes/releasing.md)
   for high-level process and possible follow-up actions
-- Verify the latest bugfix or stable branches (which is the most recent) in ironic and ironic-inspector upstream repositories;
+- Verify the latest bugfix or stable branches (which is the most recent) in ironic upstream repository;
-- Verify compatibility with latest sushy and ironic-lib upstream releases or master branches based on ironic and ironic-inspector bugfix or stable requirements and constraints
+- Verify compatibility with latest sushy and ironic-lib upstream releases or master branches based on ironic bugfix or stable requirements and constraints
-- Verify openstack upper-constraints compatibility with ironic and ironic-inspector bugfix or stable branches
+- Verify openstack upper-constraints compatibility with ironic bugfix or stable branches
 - Verify any other direct or indirect dependency is uplifted to close any public vulnerabilities